BADRELKHALYTLY/PojoToJpa/README.md

-import the project in IntelliJ community and execute : clean build addJpaAnnotations
+import the project in IntelliJ community and execute : clean build bootRun